Menu

 Treasurer: Lydia Miller, CTRS

-Member at Large: Haley Ochoa, CTRS
+Member at Large: Kelsey Thompson, CTRS

 Member at Large: Angelica Dowdell, CTRS